 Additionally, for financial aid purposes you may only re-take a course after passing it one time for it to count towards your financial aid enrollment.
 Because of this, some courses that have the same course number each semester but have different course topics, could show up as repeats.
 Please contact our office if you think this is the case for you.

-In order to be eligible to receive federal aid, you must be meeting 3 minimum standards:
+In order to be eligible to receive federal aid, you must be meeting the minimum satisfactory academic standards:

 Undergraduate students must maintain a cumulative grade point average (GPA) of 2.0 or above.